 Chatbots are redesigning the business world

-Alexa, Siri, Google Assistant, Cortana: Digital assistants are becoming more and more popular – even if they are not always working perfectly.
-In addition to artificial intelligence and powerful machine learning algorithms, there are other innovations behind these intelligent bots that are fundamentally changing the way we interact with software.
+Alexa, Siri, Google Assistant, Cortana: Virtual assistants are becoming more and more popular, even if they don’t always work perfectly.
+In addition to AI and machine learning algorithms, there are other innovations behind these intelligent bots.
+And they are fundamentally changing the way we interact with software.

 The graphical user interface that made the PC mainstream in the 1980s has completely disappeared with Alexa, Siri and Co.
 The keyword is Conversational User Interfaces (CUI).
-The term describes user interfaces in which the inputs and outputs are made in natural language – in writing or orally.
-The concept is not new, though.
-In the 1960s, the computer scientist Joseph Weizenbaum developed one of the first chatbots with “Eliza”, a virtual psychotherapist.
+The term describes user interfaces in which inputs and outputs are made in natural language, in writing or orally.
+However, the concept is not new.
+In the 1960s, computer scientist Joseph Weizenbaum developed one of the first chatbots with “Eliza”, a virtual psychotherapist.
 But thanks to the rapid developments in the areas of cloud computing and artificial intelligence or machine learning, chatbots have become so powerful in recent years that many industry experts consider them the user interface of the future.

 Chatbots have become so powerful in recent years that many industry experts consider them the user interface of the future.

-Bots for every specialist department
+Bots for each specialized department

 TrackingTime Bot for Timekeeping